 Answer: GPT-3 is a new language generation model developed by OpenAI.
 It was marked as exciting because with very little change in architecture, and a ton more data, GPT-3 could generate what seemed to be human-like conversational pieces, up to and including novel-size works and the ability to create code from natural language.
 There are many perspectives on GPT-3 throughout the Internet — if it comes up in an interview setting, be prepared to address this topic (and trending topics like it) intelligently to demonstrate that you follow the latest advances in machine learning.

 More reading: Language Models are Few-Shot Learners

 Q49: What models do you train for fun, and what GPU/hardware do you use?

-Answer: This question tests whether you’ve worked on machine learning projects outside of a corporate role and whether you understand the basics of how to resource projects and allocate GPU-time efficiently.
+Answer: Such machine learning interview questions tests whether you’ve worked on machine learning projects outside of a corporate role and whether you understand the basics of how to resource projects and allocate GPU-time efficiently.
 Expect questions like this to come from hiring managers that are interested in getting a greater sense behind your portfolio, and what you’ve done independently.

 More reading: Where to get free GPU cloud hours for machine learning

 Q50: What are some of your favorite APIs to explore?

 Answer: If you’ve worked with external data sources, it’s likely you’ll have a few favorite APIs that you’ve gone through.
 You can be thoughtful here about the kinds of experiments and pipelines you’ve run in the past, along with how you think about the APIs you’ve used before.